MicrosoftDocs/xamarin-docs/docs/mac/get-started/hello-mac.md

 14. Save the changes to the user interface.

-While resizing and moving controls around, notice that Interface Builder gives helpful snap hints that are based on [OS X Human Interface Guidelines](https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/OSXHIGuidelines/).
+While resizing and moving controls around, notice that Interface Builder gives helpful snap hints that are based on [macOS Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/macos/overview/themes/).
 These guidelines will help the developer to create high quality apps that will have a familiar look and feel for Mac users.

 Look in the **Interface Hierarchy** section to see how the layout and hierarchy of the elements that make up the user interface are shown: